paarthsaamarth/paarthsaamarth/README.md

-- 👋 Hi, I’m @nikhilkumarbhaskar
+- @nikhilkumarbhaskar

-- 👀 I’m interested in Web Development
+- Web Developer

-- 🌱 I’m currently learning JavaScript
+- currently learning JavaScript

-- 📫 How to reach me nikhilbhaskar20@gmail.com
+- reach me :- nikhilbhaskar20@gmail.com

 <!---
 paarthsaamarth/paarthsaamarth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.